 Georgia Collards and Bean Soup

-2 quarts (or 2 32-oz containers) chicken or vegetable stock
+- 2 quarts or 2 32-oz container chicken or vegetable stock

 - Preheat oven to 425 degrees.